MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/powershell/powershell.md

 ---
 # Use Kusto .NET client libraries from PowerShell

-PowerShell scripts can use Kusto .NET client libraries through PowerShell's built-in integration with .NET libraries.
-In this article, learn how to load and use the client libraries to run queries and management commands.
+PowerShell scripts can use the [Kusto client libraries](../client-libraries.md), as PowerShell inherently integrates with .NET libraries.
+In this article, you learn how to load and use the client libraries to run queries and management commands.

 ## Prerequisites